SUMMER PROGRAMS

 Everyday is an adventure with GPI!
-Join us as we explore the wonders that surround us and learn new things along the way.
-Below are just some of the fun adventures that our hardworking staff, volunteers and highly-valued WSU 4-H partner have put together for the enjoyment of GPI youth.
+These are just some of the ways we have explored the wonders that surround us and learned new things along the way.
+Thank you to our hardworking staff, volunteers, and highly-valued WSU 4-H partners for making these memories possible!

-At the base of Whitehorse Mountain, students will explore, learn about and practice important mountaineering and orienteering skills they will be able to use in their future hiking adventures.
+At the base of Whitehorse Mountain, students explored the trails, learned and practiced important mountaineering and orienteering skills they will be able to use in their future hiking adventures.
+Click for blog post.

 Bike and Hike to Brown's Creek